Sevca.org

 of respondents said they skip meals or eat less to save money and 28% of respondents said they don't have

-.
+enough nutritious food for themselves and their families.
 (See Graph 11 in the Health and Mental Health

 Section).